In Nigeria, the government is cracking down on money spraying at festive events

 DANIEL NDUKA: I could not even believe they would arrest me for that.

-BRIGHT: Thirty-year-old Daniel Nduka (ph) was arrested last year for spraying money at his girlfriend's birthday party.
+BRIGHT: Thirty-year-old Daniel Nduka was arrested last year for spraying money at his girlfriend's birthday party.

 NDUKA: As we were about to leave, some guys just came in and told me that they were the police, and I had committed a crime by spraying money.